Rear-end Car Accident Attorney in Duluth Georgia, Georgia

 Rear-end accidents are one of the most common types of collisions on Georgia roadways.
 They happen for a lot of different reasons.
 And while the rear driver is typically at fault, this is not always the case.
 You still must present evidence of fault.
-Work with a rear-end car accident attorney in Duluth Georgia from Brauns Law to build your case and get the compensation you need.
+Work with a rear-end car accident attorney in Duluth Georgia from Brauns Law, PC to build your case and get the compensation you need.

 How do I prove the cause of and fault for the rear-end collision?

 Through good evidence, you can establish what caused the wreck and who is to blame.
 We help you get evidence like police reports, eyewitness statements, physical evidence, and more.

 Whatever the evidence you collect, it needs to prove that the other driver’s actions led to the accident or contributed to it.
 Common factors that contribute to rear-end collisions include:

 - Tailgating or failing to maintain enough distance between cars to create enough reaction/stopping time

 - Cutting off another driver

 Typically, rear-end crashes happen either because the car in front had to stop suddenly or the car in behind suddenly accelerated (like at an intersection where the car was stopped behind you).